-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - After you have satisfied your deductible, your Traditional medical coverage begins. - The deductible is: In-network \$600 for Self Only enrollment, \$1,200 for Self Plus One enrollment, and \$1,200 for Self and Family enrollment or Out-of-Network \$1,250 for Self Only enrollment, \$2,500 for Self Plus One enrollment, and \$2,500 for Self and Family enrollment each calendar year.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - After you have exhausted your Medical Fund and satisfied your deductible, your Traditional Medical Plan begins.
+Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions. - Your deductible is \$1,500 for Self Only, \$3,000 for Self Plus One and \$3,000 for Self and Family enrollment.
 The Self Plus One or Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this Section.
-Note: PCP office visits and Specialist office visits are not subject to the annual in-network deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
+(Note: If you are enrolled in Medicare Part A and B and Medicare is primary, we will waive the deductible). - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition.
 To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan.
 Preauthorization is required for the following: - Any intensive outpatient care (minimum of two (2) hours per day or six (6) hours per week can include group, individual, family or multi-family group psychotherapy, etc.) - Outpatient detoxification - Partial hospitalization - Any inpatient or residential care - Psychological or neuropsychological testing - Outpatient electroconvulsive therapy - Biofeedback and amytal interview - Psychiatric home health care - Aetna can assist you in locating participating providers in the Plan, unless your needs for covered services extend beyond the capability of the affiliated providers.
 Emergency care is covered (See Section 5(d), Emergency services/accidents).
-You can receive information regarding the appropriate way to access the behavioral health care services that are covered under your specific plan by calling member Services at 1-888/238-6240.
-A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care. - We will provide medical review criteria for denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+You can receive information regarding the appropriate way to access the behavioral health care services that are covered under your specific plan by calling Member Services at 1-888/238-6240.
+A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care. - We will provide medical review criteria or reasons for denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.